 - After using a tissue to blow the nose

-Hand washing is the best way to reduce the incidence of spreading disease.
+Hand washing is the best way to reduce the spreading of disease.
 Additionally, a number of other practices could reduce the spread of germs:

 - Avoid sharing food or eating utensils.